Mental Health Specialist

 • Key depression clues in your source materials include anhedonia, fatigue, sleep disturbance, appetite change, guilt, poor concentration, and thoughts of death.

-• Giving away valuables or preparing accounts for others can push concern toward suicide preparation.
+• Giving away valuables, writing "just in case" messages, or preparing important accounts for others can push concern toward suicide preparation.

 Room 2 / Analyze Cues